-Kerala has also contributed to its own modulations to the tradition in the songs used in Kathakali and in the folk-songs.
+The state of Kerala has contributed to its own modulations to the tradition in the songs used in Kathakali and in the folk songs.
 The development of such art forms as Kuthu Kudiyattam, Astapadi Attan, Krishnanattam, Ramanattam, Kathakali gave a fill up to music in later days.
 An indigenous classical music called the Sopana sangeetham developed itself in the temples of Kerala, in the wake of the increasing popularity of Jayadeva's Gita Govinda or Ashtapadi.
 The Kathakali padas composed by scholars like Irayimman Thampi and the Thullal songs of Kunjan Nambiar also enriched the musical culture of Kerala.

 Folk Music of Kerala

 The pulluvar of Kerala are linked to the snake worship.
 Snake God is considered as the presiding deity and performs certain sacrifices and sings songs which are called Pulluvan Pattu.
 Pulluvan Pattu is performed in the houses of the lower castes as well as those of the higher castes and obviously in the snake temples.

 The famous dance drama Kathakali is also accompanied by songs that are in the Manipravalam language.
 Most of the songs are set in ragas that are based on the microtone-heavy Carnatic music.

 Ottamthullal songs are meant to be sung during the performance of Ottamthullal.
 The artist needs to sing and dance to the music.
 The language used is not heavy and they are set to rhythms that simple, rare though a bit complicated.